Alexhuszagh/rust-lexical/README.md

 let x: i32 = lexical::parse("123 456").unwrap();
 ```

-For floating-points, Lexical also includes `parse_lossy`, which may lead to minor rounding error (relative error of ~1e-16) in rare cases (see [implementation details](lexical-core/README.md#implementation-details) for more information), without using slow algorithms that lead to serious performance degradation.
+For floating-points, Lexical also includes `parse_lossy`, which may lead to minor rounding error (relative error of ~1e-16) in rare cases (see [implementation details](lexical-core/README.md#implementation-details) for more information), without using slow algorithms that may lead to serious performance degradation.

 ```rust
 let x: f32 = lexical::parse_lossy("3.5").unwrap();   // 3.5